quiret/InkCards/README.md

 - Lots of operations with ink.
 Saving and loading ink, intelligently scaling it, programatically changing ink colors in dark mode among others.
 - Support for picture-in-picture during testing
 - Uses SQLite for UWP and Entity Framework Core for storage

+## Dependencies
+Uses the GalaSort MVVM Toolkit for cross-platform development.